 Another vital area of employer branding is the candidate experience.
 This is how the applicant, even those who are not ultimately hired – feels about their interactions with your company.
 This experience begins with the earliest communications, the content of your website and job postings, and continues through every email and phone call, potential in-person interview and follow-up.

 Candidates who are left with a positive impression of your organization, who feel they have been treated fairly and professionally throughout the process, can remain fans of your company as an employer – and of your products and services – even if they are not hired.

 However, if a candidate is left with a negative impression of your organization, they will spread that message through word of mouth.
 Social media and online review sites can have a serious impact on your employer brand.

 As we noted at the outset, it starts with authenticity.
 The most genuine promotion you can do is word-of-mouth marketing.
 You’ve already created a positive working environment to increase retention of your existing staff and promote referrals, now leverage that powerful message across your communication channels with job seekers.

 Make sure that everyone who interacts with your company is treated with respect and courtesy and that your hiring representatives know your brand messaging and how to sell it to candidates.

-Provide this consistent message in all of your corporate communications as well, as these are often the foundations of how the public really perceives you as a workplace.
+Provide this consistent message in all of your corporate communications, as these are often the foundations of how the public perceives you as a workplace.
 A company with positive word-of-mouth and consistent employer branding messages will have a competitive advantage in attracting, recruiting, and retaining sought-after talent.